Coronavirus update: Florida Blue Increasing Access to Health Care Services for Medicare Members to Aid in Treatment

 Your health and the health of the communities we serve is our top priority.
-As we all adjust our lives in these rapidly changing times, please know our team is here to help you get through the hectic pace and help you find the care you need.
+As we adjust our lives in these times, please know we are here to help you find the care you need.

-If you have questions about the coronavirus, have symptoms and need help finding a doctor to do a COVID-19 test or any other concern, please call us at 1-800-926-6565.
-You can also call the Florida Department of Health’s 24/7 COVID-19 call center at 1-866-779-6121 or email COVIDfirstname.lastname@example.org.
-Also, check out our COVID-19 site, which makes it easy to see the latest info, connect to Florida Blue resources and support, view a list of testing locations, find out how to take advantage of Teladoc and New Directions services, and much more!
+If you have questions about the coronavirus, have symptoms, need help finding a doctor to do a COVID-19 test or any other concern, call us at 1-800-926-6565.
+You can call the Florida Department of Health’s 24/7 COVID-19 call center at 1-866-779-6121 or email COVIDemail@example.com.
+Also, check out our COVID-19 site, which makes it easy to see the latest information, connect to Florida Blue resources and support, view a list of testing locations and much more.

-- As long as the coronavirus continues to be a health concern, members under 65 who buy their own coverage and many members who get insurance through their employers, will have $0 cost-share for virtual visits with Teladoc.
-If you get insurance through your employer, check with your company’s benefits administrator to see if this service is part of your health plan.
-Virtual care is available 24/7 and is ideal for conditions such as sinus infections, sore throats, allergies, and upset stomachs.
-You need to set up an account, including sharing your medical history.
+- Medicare Advantage members will have $0 cost share for virtual visits with Teladoc through December.
+Virtual care is available 24/7 and is ideal for conditions such as sinus infections, sore throats, allergies and upset stomachs.
+You need to set up a Teladoc account, including sharing your medical history.
 If you haven’t done that yet, take a few minutes to create your account so it’s ready when you need it.
 For faster Teladoc support, we encourage you to use teladoc.com or download Teladoc’s app from the Apple App or Google Play stores.
-If you have questions, please call us at 1-800-926-6565.
+If you have questions, call us at 1-800-926-6565.
 Please note: You cannot get a referral for the coronavirus test from Teladoc.
-Please consult with your local doctor by phone for a referral and local COVID-19 testing locations.
+Talk with your local doctor by phone for a referral and local COVID-19 testing locations.
 These tests must be completed in person.
 If you need help finding a doctor, call us at 1-800-926-6565.
 You can also use our online provider directory by logging into your account on floridablue.com/medicare.

-- Sanitas Medical Center patients can initiate a virtual visit using their mySanitas app.
+- Sanitas Medical Center patients can have a virtual visit using the mySanitas Chat app.
 Doctors are available 7 a.m.-8 p.m. seven days a week.
 Patients can download the app from Apple App or Google Play stores.
 Care is available in English and Spanish.

-- During this time, all members can use Florida Blue Medicare network providers who are offering virtual visits.
+- During this time, all members can use Florida Blue Medicare network providers who offer virtual visits.
 This allows you to get care from primary care providers, behavioral health providers and specialists.
-You’ll pay the regular office visit cost-share the virtual visit.
+You’ll pay the regular office visit cost share for the virtual visit.

 Offering counseling for members feeling stress related to the coronavirus.
 In partnership with New Directions Behavioral Health, you can talk to specially trained behavioral health counselors 24/7 at no cost.
-You can talk with a counselor about any stress you may be feeling by calling the toll-free helpline at 1-833-848-1762.
+You can talk with a counselor by calling the toll-free helpline at 1-833-848-1762.
 The counselors will not be able to assist with questions about COVID-19 testing or treatment, so for those questions, please call us at 1-800-926-6565.

 Florida Blue Centers have gone virtual.
-In support of the Department of Health and Centers for Disease Control and Prevention guidelines of limiting contact through social distancing, face-to-face access is temporarily unavailable at our Florida Blue Centers and we’ve transitioned to virtual support and services.
-Members can still count on our neighborhood nurses, community specialists and local service specialists to provide personalized support by calling 1-877-352-5830.
+Due to government guidelines of limiting contact through social distancing, we’ve transitioned to virtual support and services.
+Members can still count on our nurses, community specialists and service specialists to provide support by calling 1-877-352-5830.